colealanroberts-zz/hackfetch/README.md

 ***@param {String}*** _category_ `required`  - The category to get items from.

 **@param {Int}**  _numToGet_ `optional` - The number of items you'd like to receive starting from 0 -> Int.
-This is an optional param if no number is passed then return all results for the category chosen.
-This should be relatively quick even when requesting 500 items.
+This is an optional param if no number is passed then return all results for the chosen category.
+This function should be relatively quick even when requesting 500 items.

 Example
 ```javascript